PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. method:: Server:setDown()

-    Set the server in an ``DOWN`` state.
+    Set the server in a ``DOWN`` state.
-    The server will not receive queries and the health checks are disabled
+    The server will not receive queries and the health checks are disabled.

-  .. method:: Server:setLazy([status])
+  .. method:: Server:setLazyAuto([status])

     .. versionadded:: 1.8.0